-7.1 Transport arrangements are a key consideration for any new development.
-The accessibility of public transport to a site is of high importance to both developers and end users.

-7.2 This can be assessed using the PTAL (Public Transport Access Levels) system.
-This site has a rating of 3, where 0 is the worst score and 6b is the best.

-7.3 The site is within walking distance of ten different daytime bus routes.

-7.4 Secure and accessible cycle storage is to be provided to help encourage the future occupants to make more journeys by bicycle.
-108 long stay cycle spaces and fourteen short stay places will be provided in line with London Plan standards making a total of 122 spaces.

-7.5 There are eleven car parking spaces proposed throughout the development., which includes the reconfiguration of adjacent car parks.
-This will result in an average parking ratio of 0.76 spaces per unit across the wider site.

-7.6 Four of the eleven spaces will also be equipped with Electric Vehicle (EV) charging points, with remaining seven designed with passive EV provision.
+- 7.1 Transport arrangements are a key consideration for any new development.
+The accessibility of public transport to a site is of high importance to both developers and end users. - 7.2 This can be assessed using the PTAL (Public Transport Access Levels) system.
+This site has a rating of 3, where 0 is the worst score and 6b is the best. - 7.3 The site is within walking distance of ten different daytime bus routes. - 7.4 The nearest rail station is Heathrow Terminal 2 & 3, which is approximately two kilometres from the site. - 7.5 Secure and accessible cycle storage is to be provided to help encourage the future occupants to make more journeys by bicycle.
+118 long stay cycle spaces and four short stay places will be provided in line with London Plan standards, making a total of 122 spaces. - 7.6 There are eleven car parking spaces proposed throughout the development, which includes the reconfiguration of adjacent car parks. - 7.7 Four of the eleven spaces will also be equipped with Electric Vehicle (EV) charging points, with the remaining seven designed with passive EV provision.